GoogleCloudPlatform/meridian-on-gcp/README.md

 Solution accelerators entail code samples that solve common business patterns to support customer adoption at scale, with positioning and a business case, released on Github.

+## Pre-requisites

+* Google Cloud Project
+* Media channels metrics in a BigQuery dataset within that project
+* An user with Google Cloud Project Owner role (or list of roles)
+* L4 or A100 gpu quota availability for the chosen region to run the pipelines
+* Marketing business owners to provide data and business insights

 ## Quick Installation ⏰

 Want to quickly install and use it?
 Run this [installation notebook 📔](https://colab.sandbox.google.com/github/GoogleCloudPlatform/meridian-on-gcp/blob/main/notebooks/meridian_quick_install.ipynb) on Google Colaboratory and deploy Meridian in between 15-20 minutes.